jamezpolley/scraperwiki-php/README.md

 `$data` (required) should either be a single row to save (as an `array()` of strings and/or numbers), or a list of multiple rows to save in one go (as an `array()` of `array()`s)

 `$table_name` is optional.
-If unspecified, the default of `"swdata"` will be used.
+If unspecified, the default of `"data"` will be used.
 You can pass any string you like here to save your data into a new table name.

 #### scraperwiki:save_var($name, $value)